axelarnetwork/webdocs/docs/roles/user/satellite.md

 # Using Satellite

-Using Satellite to transfer assets across chains
+Using Satellite to transfer assets across chains.

 ## What is Satellite?